This is a named option in the Pharmaceutical Sciences MS.

 No graduate work from other institutions is accepted.

-With program approval, students are allowed to count no more than 7 credits of UW–Madison courses numbered 500 or above (earned as a UW–Madison undergraduate) toward the M.S. degree.
-Coursework should be presented to the SoP graduate dean in the first semester of enrollment for consideration.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 7 credits of UW–Madison courses numbered 500 or above (earned as a UW–Madison undergraduate) toward the MS degree.
+Coursework should be presented to the School of Pharmacy Graduate Dean in the first semester of enrollment for consideration.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

-With program approval, the program will allow up to 12 credits taken as a special student in the Applied Drug Development or Psychoactive Pharmaceutical Investigation Capstone Certificates to count toward the MS-Pharmaceutical Sciences, Psychoactive Pharmaceutical Investigation named option.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, the program will allow up to 12 credits taken as a University Special student in the Applied Drug Development or Psychoactive Pharmaceutical Investigation Capstone Certificates to transfer toward the MS-Pharmaceutical Sciences, Psychoactive Pharmaceutical Investigation named option.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 Probation